tberey/java-maven-springboot-react-aws-s3-image-store/README.md

 # AWS S3 Java Api & React Client

-## A Java Spring application, using Spring-Boot to create a REST Web API, using Maven bootstrap.
-Perform HTTP Requests, over a TCP connection via a React front-end client, to perform operations against a AWS S3 Client and accompanying database, via the Java api.
+## A Java Spring application, using Spring-Boot framework to create a REST Web API, using Maven bootstrap.
+Perform HTTP Requests, over a TCP connection via a React front-end client, to perform operations against an AWS S3 Client and accompanying database, via the Java api.

-### Create a React client server for HTTP Requests to a Java API web server, in order to upload and download image files from a AWS S3 Bucket, corresponding specific user profiles.
-Update a in-memory database to collect all the files and profiles.
+### Create a React client server for HTTP Requests to a Java API web server, in order to upload and download image files from an AWS S3 Bucket, corresponding specific user profiles.
+Update an in-memory database to collect all the files and profiles.

 <br>